amgarton47/CS62data-structures/TimingArrayList_Lab/project/README.md

 <!-- We encourage you to work in pairs on this lab as it is useful to learn from others and two pairs of eyes on a program are more likely to find errors.
 Having someone to discuss the results of your program will also make it more likely that you'll get a deeper understanding of the results.
 Don't forget to acknowledge your partner in the json file. -->

+For this assignment, we'll be exploring the different variations of the `ArrayList` class.
+In particular, we'll examine how resizing the list when the array fills up affects the overall run-time and how this relates to our theoretical calculations.

 ## Learning Goals

 * Gain further experience with class `ArrayList'.